May 13, 2020

 The goal is to understand your brand’s personality – the place you'll occupy in your buyer's mind.
 Like our personalities, brand personalities are distinct and have strengths and weaknesses.

 In deciding who you are, it can be helpful to draw from ancient wisdom.
 In other words, archetypes.
 Bear with us here...

 What is an archetype?

-An archetype is a symbol, theme, setting or character-type that recurs in different times and places in myth, literature, folklore, dreams and rituals.
+An archetype is a symbol, theme, setting or character type that recurs in different times and places in myth, literature, folklore, dreams and rituals.

-The recurrence of archetypes is so frequent and prominent, it suggests that they embody some essential element of universal human experience.
+The recurrence of archetypes is so frequent and prominent that it suggests they embody some essential element of universal human experience.